kasmtech/terraform/aws/multi_region/README.md

 1. Initialize the project

     terraform init

-2. Open `settings.tfvars` and update the variable values.
+2. Open `terraform.tfvars` and update the variable values.
 The variable definitions, descriptions, and validation expectations can be found in the `variables.tf` file.

 > ***NOTE:*** This document assumes you are using a separate file named `secrets.tfvars` for the AWS credentials generated in the [AWS API Keys](#aws-api-keys) section above.
 The .gitignore file in this repository will ignore any files named `secrets.tfvars` since they are expected to have sensitive values in them.
 This will prevent you from accidentally committing them to source control.
+If you would rather use Environment variables or some other AWS credential method in lieu of the `secrets.tfvars` file, check out the [AWS Terraform provider documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#environment-variables) for more information about configuring your environment.

-3. If you are deploying more than 2 regions, you will need to modify the `provider.tf` and the `deployment.tf` files.
+3. If you are deploying more than 2 regions, you will need to modify the `provider.tf`, `deployment.tf`, and `outputs.tf` files.
 There are commented sections in both files indicating how to deploy additional regions.

 3. Verify the configuration

     terraform plan -var-file secrets.tfvars

 4. Deploy

     terraform apply -var-file secrets.tfvars

-5. Login to the Deployment as an Admin via the domain defined e.g `https://kasm.contoso.com`
+5. Login to the Deployment as an Admin via the domain defined; e.g., `https://kasm.contoso.com`

+6. Navigate to the `Infrastructure > Zones` section and update the following values according to output values from this deployment.
+    - Upstream Auth Address
+    - Proxy Hostname

-6. Navigate to the Agents tab, and enable each Agent after it checks in.
+7. Navigate to the `Infrastructure > Agents` section and enable each Agent after it checks in.
 (May take a few minutes)

+8. Now you are ready to add Workspaces via the registry and start using Kasm!

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements